Kimi K2: Open Agentic Intelligence: Post-Training

 We opt to broadcast the full parameter set across the entire cluster, regardless of the specific sharding schemes on each inference worker.
 While this transfers several times more data than a theoretically optimal approach, it offers a simpler system design that is less intrusive to the training and inference engines.
 We chose to trade off this minor overhead to fully decouple the training engine and the inference engine, significantly simplifying maintenance and testing.

 Notably, this approach outperforms the transfer-what-you-need method due to reduced synchronization overhead and higher network bandwidth utilization.
 Our system can complete a full parameter update for Kimi K2 with less than 30 seconds, a negligible duration for a typical RL training iteration.
+The source code for the checkpoint engine is available on Github\footnote{\url{https://github.com/MoonshotAI/checkpoint-engine}}.